Zunayed-Mahfuz/React-App-Project/README.md

 Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students - there is no black market for tokens.**

 Instructors will not be holding open office hours during project week.
 This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.
-Shay, however, will still hold his hours as planned.
+Soleil, however, will still hold her hours as planned.

 (We also strongly recommend using Slack to get help from your classmates.
 Chances are you all will be running into similar problems!)